kuyugama/addon-system/README.md

 ### Addon status

-> Another useful(or useless, according to your purposes) think!
+> Another useful (or useless, according to your purposes) think!

-Addon status allows the code know whether to load addon into your project
+Addon status allows the code to know whether to load addon into your project

 Usage: